 The Bidirectional Forwarding Detection (BFD) protocol operates by transmitting and receiving control frames, generally at high frequency, over the datapath being monitored.
 In order to prevent significant data loss due to a datapath failure, the tolerance for lost or delayed frames (the Detection Time as described in RFC 5880) is set to the smallest feasible value.
-In certain cases, this Detection Time is comparable to the inter-frame delays caused by random network events such as frame drops or frame processing (transmitter or receiver) delays.

-This document proposes a mechanism to measure such transient effects to detect instability in in the receive direction of the data path from the session peer in addition to the datapath fault detection mechanisms of BFD.
+This document proposes a mechanism to detect lost frames in a BFD session in addition to the datapath fault detection mechanisms of BFD.
 Such a mechanism presents significant value with the ability to measure the stability of BFD sessions and provides data to the operators.